 Consent will be required to demolish most buildings and some structures in conservation areas.
 This also applies to demolishing an existing structure to replace with a replica.
-To gain consent for demolition, please complete and submit the application in the sidebar.
+To gain consent for demolition, please complete and submit the application.

 Small improvements like replacing windows or stained hardwood doors (which wouldn't normally require permission for unlisted domestic buildings) can spoil the character of historic streets.
 Where unlisted buildings define the character of a street, the local planning authority will consider making an Article 4(2) Direction which would bring some forms of 'permitted development' under planning control.
-It is always worth checking with the local authority at the contact details below whether consent is required.
+It is always worth checking with the local authority whether consent is required.

 Additional regulations apply to most trees growing within conservation areas.
 Anyone wanting to fell or prune a tree or carry out other work which could damage a tree must inform the local planning authority at least six weeks in advance.

 During this time the team will consult the local town or parish council and if necessary, serve a Tree Preservation Order.
-For more information please visit the trees and hedges section.
+For more information please visit the our Trees and hedges page.

 Government legislation requires that special attention is given to conservation areas and their enhancement.
 The local planning authority will apply special criteria when assessing planning applications in these areas.

 All planning applications affecting conservation areas are advertised so the local community can comment on any new development applications.
-Where large scale development is proposed, a wide range of consultations will be undertaken and English Heritage will be notified.
+Where large scale development is proposed, a wide range of consultations will be carried out and English Heritage will be notified.

 In most cases, applications with detailed drawings of the development and outline planning applications will be accepted.
-To judge the proposal it is important that your application shows how proposed development will relate to neighboring buildings.
+To judge the proposal, it is important that your application shows how proposed development will relate to neighbouring buildings.

-The designation of a conservation areas requires that the planning authority should pay special attention to preserving and enhancing the character and appearance of the conservation area.
+The designation of a conservation areas requires the planning authority pays special attention to preserving and enhancing the character and appearance of the conservation area.

 The planning authority is required to create and review management proposals for conservation areas.
 Proposals will be based on the conservation area appraisal and the special features it identifies.